alamgirqazi/blog/books.md

 **Rating 10/10**
 <br>

  This book is a top 5 favourite of most of my mentors and now I know why.
 A breathtaking and a magnificient read.
-Everything about this book is perfect.
+Everything about this book is pitch perfect.
  See my reading-notes [How to Win Friends and Infuence People - Dale Carnegie](https://alamgirqazi.github.io/blog/HowToWinFriendsandInfluencePeople)

 <hr>